- Best for spirituality: Alcoholics Anonymous

 Best for pragmatic thinkers

 Highlights: Online meetings are available through Zoom; live chats and discussion forums are available through the website.

 Self-Management and Recovery Training (SMART) is an international community of mutual-support groups that cover conditions like substance use disorders, eating disorders, gambling, and more.

 Unlike the 12 Steps of AA, SMART Recovery uses its Four-Point Program to help members change their behaviors.
 The program focuses on building and maintaining motivation, coping with urges, managing feelings and behaviors, and living a balanced life.

 SMART Recovery’s free online tools include educational resources as well as a forum, live chat, and more than 40 weekly available meetings.

-The program isn’t spiritual or religious, which may make it a good fit for people who don’t identify with a religion or may not want religion in their treatment plan.
+The program is not spiritual or religious, which may make it a good fit for people who do not identify with a religion or may not want religion in their treatment plan.

 The plan is intended to provide practical tools to address recovery head-on with a support system in place.
 It also provides scientific research on addiction and techniques to maintain sobriety.